ABOUT THE PEOPLE

 Editorial

-Mary Nolan - UK Editor
+Mary Nolan - Editor

 Mary was a birth and early parenting educator for 35 years, working with parents and educators across the world.
 She has published more than 60 articles in popular magazines and in professional and academic journals, and has also written, edited or contributed to ten books, including ‘Home Birth: The politics of difficult choices’ and ‘Parent Education for the Critical 1000 Days’.